Were you made redundant from your job? Did you get an Employment Termination Payment or “ETP” redundancy payment?

-Employment termination payments must typically be processed within twelve months of the role being terminated.
-They can be processed at lower rates of tax within twelve months then if they are submitted after, so it’s a good idea to follow this up.
+An Employment termination payments is typically processed within twelve months of the role being terminated.
+They can be processed at lower rates of tax within twelve months than if they are submitted after, so it’s a good idea to follow this up.

 Caps or Limits on Employment Termination Payments